 4. Use tools that work better together

 Look for tools that work better together.
-Siloed products inevitably lead to visibility gaps and disconnected alerts that get ignored by team members suffering from alert fatigue.
+Siloed products inevitably lead to visibility gaps and disconnected alerts that get ignored by security team members suffering from alert fatigue.

-CISOs will get more bang for their buck by leveraging a unified cybersecurity platform, wherein their endpoint, cloud, email, network, and mobile security tools are continuously sharing information and giving SOC teams full visibility into all their cyber assets and vulnerabilities.
+CISOs will get more bang for their buck by leveraging a unified cybersecurity platform, wherein their endpoint, cloud, email, network, and mobile security tools are continuously sharing information and giving security teams full visibility into all their cyber assets and vulnerabilities.

 A true platform is a ‘better together’ proposition that is more than a volume discount play, but instead a ‘better together’ technology where telemetry, reporting and response is made better than it would through a collection of point products that aren’t at all integrated.